 [The Defendant] is now trying to skirt financial obligations by ripping his son out of a safe home, where he is loved, engaged, and guided.
 [The Defendant’s] repeated requests to expand his parenting time are a way for him to lower his monthly obligations and to hurt me the only way he still can, through our son.
 I will willingly surrender all financial obligations the Defendant currently has if Your Honor will please just do what is right for this little boy and let him have the stable home life he so deserves.

 If Your Honor is not willing to alter the amount of hours the Defendant has with our son, please consider an adjustment that makes sense for a four and a half year old boy.
 The Defendant currently has 107 hours every two weeks.
-I ask that in the interest of Aidan’s well-being, now that he is of school age, that this time be every other weekend from Friday at 8:00 am until Tuesday at 8:00 am.
-This will give Aidan equal weekend opportunity with both of his families and alleviate all at home transitions when he is in school.
+I ask that in the interest of Liam’s well-being, now that he is of school age, that this time be every other weekend from Friday at 8:00 am until Tuesday at 8:00 am.
+This will give Liam equal weekend opportunity with both of his families and alleviate all at home transitions when he is in school.

-However, I strongly believe it is important to the well-being of Aidan, my personal well-being, and the interest of this case to discover and establish any limitations that might exist when negotiating and following through on Orders regarding the Defendant.
+However, I strongly believe it is important to the well-being of Liam, my personal well-being, and the interest of this case to discover and establish any limitations that might exist when negotiating and following through on Orders regarding the Defendant.
 I believe [the Defendant] can be a better father if he is held to some realistic measures of change and knows that he will be made accountable.

 Thank you, Your Honor.